Ctross/Ctross.github.io/about-me/index.md

 </div><!-- /.row -->

-The poltically and philosophically inspired comedy of [Bill Hicks][2] and [George Carlin][3], and the joyful random stand-up of [Mitch Hedberg][3] shaped my thoughts and personality in my teenage years, and their work has continued to inspire me.
+The poltically and philosophically inspired comedy of [Bill Hicks][2] and [George Carlin][3], and the joyful random stand-up of [Mitch Hedberg][3] shaped my thoughts and personality in my younger years, and their work and passionate angstjoy continues to inspire me.

 <div class="row">
     <div class="medium-8 columns t30">